greenaddress/gaexamples/README.md

 right to restart or delete data from regtest as needed to maintain its utility as a testbed for users developing against the API.

-Please do not use real mnemonics or attempt to store secure, identifying or important data on the regtest service.
+Please do not use a real mnemonic or attempt to store secure, identifying or important data on the regtest service.

 For more information on the GreenAddress service and our API, please read the